cckeneally/cckeneallydocs.github.io/docs/projects/fromsequences.md

 Here, we have found that the ASV with the highest frequency in our data corresponds to the NCBI sequence for *Pseudoalteromonas agarivorans* - a marine bacterium!
 An initial sanity check passed on the data (sequenced from an estuarine environment)!

-Doing this for \~50k other ASVs, however is... not advised - which is why we will go over taxonomy assignment next.
+Doing this manually for \~50k other ASVs, however is... not advised - which is why we will go over taxonomy assignment next.

 ![](images/reqseqs.qzv.png)
 *Representative Sequences Visualisation - `rep-seqs.qzv`*